imshuffling/Bigcommerce-contentful-product-picker/README.md

 A custom Contentful app that allows you to browse and select BigCommerce product variants, storing the variant SKU in a short text field.
 This app provides full variant support that is missing from other BigCommerce integrations.

+UPDATED
+Has the ability now to be served in the sidebar location and the SKU short code stored in the rich text field

 ## Features

 - Browse all BigCommerce products with their variants